-The natural proclivity of the bush is inflamed by the ignition culprits: usually male.
-The mountain’s proximity to Hobart has made it a magnet to arsonists.
+This natural proclivity is inflamed by the ignition culprits: usually male.
+The mountain’s proximity to Hobart makes it a magnet to arsonists.
 “In the recent past, almost all bushfires affecting the Park have been caused by humans,” says the park Plan.
-That is unlikely to change if the past is any guide.
-Grist cites numerous news reports of fire-lighters (known as “excursionists”—typically larrikin boys) negligently or deliberately setting the mountain afire year after year throughout the 19th and early 20th centuries.
+Grist cites numerous news reports of fire-lighters (once known as “excursionists”—typically larrikin boys) negligently or deliberately setting the mountain afire year after year throughout the 19th and early 20th centuries.
 The earliest report is dated 1828, when an “enterprising party of Young Gentlemen” climbed “this splendid work of nature” to deliberately turn its Pinnacle into a pyre.
-That “enterprise” incinerated the summit and by the next evening its fire had moved “from one end of the ridge to the other.”
+That enterprise incinerated the summit and by the next evening its fire had moved “from one end of the ridge to the other.”

-Presciently, the Plan—composed in 2014—also suggests that “bushfires started by lightning would be a major threat to the Park if they occur in inaccessible areas” and “[though] there are no records of any recent bushfire caused by lightning in the Park, this could change in the future, as evidenced in the Tasmanian Wilderness World Heritage Area.”
-Over the summer of 2018–19 dry lightening set off over 70 fires in the World Heritage Area and a senior ranger described to me running for his life across a buttongrass plain with bolt after bolt exploding in the mounds around him.
-On December 15, 2018, an ominous dry lightning strike ignited 5 acres of Wellington Park on Tom Thumb.
+Presciently, the Plan—composed in 2014—also suggests another danger; lightning.
 Grist found sporadic references to dry lightning fires as far back as 1840.
+“Bushfires started by lightning would be a major threat to the Park if they occur in inaccessible areas” and “[though] there are no records of any recent bushfire caused by lightning in the Park, this could change in the future, as evidenced in the Tasmanian Wilderness World Heritage Area.”
+Over the summer of 2018–19 dry lightening set off over 70 fires in the World Heritage Area and a senior ranger graphically described to me running for his life across a buttongrass plain with bolt after bolt exploding in the mounds around him.
+On December 15, 2018 an ominous dry lightning strike ignited 5 acres of Wellington Park on Tom Thumb.